A Wordle.net word cloud of the first year of The Oddish Chronicles

 Additionally, at the beginning of last month, I found a lump where no woman wants to find one, especially with my family’s cancer-laden history.
 I do not have cancer, but I had a minor surgery this month to remove my benign tumor called a fibroadenoma.

 Regardless of what happens in the future, I am reminded that God is good.
-No matter the season—hurricane-stormy or surprisingly breezy—I can trust Him and the things He says in His Word and be content and joyful in the situation in which He has placed me.
+No matter the season—hurricane-stormy or surprisingly breezy—I can trust Him.

 And so the oddish adventures of this woman who has been drawn into the love and grace of Christ continue both in the joys and the struggles.
 He is worth every step and is the best Guide I know.
 I can’t imagine going through life without the One who took my sin and my ultimate suffering away while giving me hope that, in Him, cannot be destroyed.
 The Lord is my strength, my salvation, and my song (Psalm 118:14).